Thomas Leigh Hare: Awards and honours

 He was appointed a Member of the Royal Victorian Order (MVO) in May 1905.
-The Hare Baronetcy, of Stow Hall in the County of Norfolk, was created in 1905 for him; the title became extinct on his death in 1941.
+The Hare Baronetcy, of Stow Hall in the County of Norfolk, was created in 1905 for him on 21 December; the title became extinct on his death in 1941.

+Family

+Hare married Lady Ida Cathcart, daughter of Alan Cathcart, 3rd Earl Cathcart and Elizabeth Mary Crompton, on 24 July 1886.
+They had a daughter Dorothy, who married Charles Wilbraham John Howard RN.